torbendury/torbendury.github.io/_posts/2021-11-25-setup-raspberry-pi-as-vpn.md

 Learn how to set up your spare Raspberry Pi as a VPN into your home network.
 Browse the internet safely through your known network and hide your traffic from e.g. open WiFi hotspots.

-**NOTE:** This was tested with a Raspberry Pi Zero 2W (new model with WiFi), so I'd say it will work with basically every Pi available.
+**NOTE:** This was tested with a Raspberry Pi Zero 2W (new model with WiFi), so _I'd_ say it will work with basically every Pi available.

+Let's jump in!

 ## Flashing your operating system to SD card

 If you've already flashed a operating system for your Raspberry Pi to a SD card, you can skip this.
-Go ahead and install a headless Raspberry Pi OS Lite.
+Go ahead and install a headless Raspberry Pi OS Lite, enable SSH and WiFi to remotely access it.
+After that, jump [here](#configuring-openvpn).

 For everyone else, here's the easiest and safest way to flash your SD card and install an operating system on it.